adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 Also, it's not really duplication.
 Duplication is copying the *same* thing.
 These two modules might *look* similar but they are not the same.

 Keeping things separate, keeps things simple.
 Simple is the most important aspect of building reliable, scalable and maintainable software.

+## What about a module used in more than one place?

+Our basket module only appears on the basket page.
+It requires less thinking about.
+But we didn't really address the fact that the remove button was a *component* of the basket.

+Buttons are an example of something that we probably want to reuse in lot's of places, and potentially *within* different modules.

+To do this, we could upgrade our component into a button module.
+The problem is that they often have different position, sizing and spacing depending on their context.
+And of course there is media queries to consider.

+For example, in one module a button might be floated right within a container that has some text to the left of it.
+In another it might be centered with a fixed width and some text beneath with some bottom margin.

+It's tricky to abstract the common rules because we don't want to end up in override hell.
+Or worse that we're afraid to update the abstracted set of CSS rules.
+If you still want to go ahead with this approach it looks like this:

+	.primaryButton {
+		/* Button styles */
+	}

+To avoid override hell, we can comma-delimit several buttons to apply the common rules that aren't affected by their context.
+For example:

+	.basket-removeButton,
+	.another-loginButton,
+	.another-deleteButton {
+      background-color: green;
+      padding: 10px;
+      color: #fff;
+	}

+Notice that in this example, we don't specify `float`, `margin` or `width` etc.

+There's a third inbetweeny option.
+Imagine a checkout flow.
+On each page there's an identical continue button.
+Beside the continue button is a back link.
+We ended up with the following CSS:

+	.checkoutActions-continueButton {
+	  /*...*/
+	}

+	.checkoutActions-backButton {
+	  /*...*/
+	}

+We abstracted the styles to a well understood set of modules, improving maintainability without affecting other similar (but not identical) buttons.